 A study was conducted with rats using oregano oil.

-They noticed that after 14 days, the rats that received oregano treatment showed less stress-related behavior.
+They noticed that, after 14 days, the rats that received oregano treatment showed less stress-related behavior.

-A published study in the Journal of Food Biochemistry found that oregano contains two significant components which are rosmarinic acid and thymol.
+A published study in the Journal of Food Biochemistry found that oregano contains two significant components, which are rosmarinic acid and thymol.

-Carvacrol and thymol aids in the increased production of white blood cells.
+Carvacrol and thymol aid in the increased production of white blood cells.

 If you’ve studied biology, you should know that white blood cells are your body’s bodyguards.

 This means that adding oregano to your diet will improve your immune system.

-3. Oregano May Help Lose Weight
+6. May Help Lose Weight

 Regular consumption of oregano may help you lose weight.